 - 1/2 cup natural, salted peanut butter (crunchy or smooth)

 - 1/2 tsp baking soda

-- 1/2 cup semisweet or dark chocolate chips (non-dairy for vegan)
+- 1/2 cup dairy-free semisweet or dark chocolate chips

-- In a large bowl combine flax seed and water and let rest for 5 minutes to achieve “eggy” texture.
+- In a large bowl combine flaxseed meal and water and let rest for 5 minutes to achieve "eggy" texture.